Marcelo Torres

-Luis Marcelo Torres (born 6 November 1997) is an Argentine professional footballer who plays as a forward for Akritas Chlorakas, on loan from Pafos.
+Luis Marcelo "Chelo" Torres (born 6 November 1997) is an Argentine professional footballer who plays as a forward for Gimnasia LP.

 Club career

 Boca Juniors

 A graduate of the Boca Juniors football academy, having joined the club in 2012, Torres signed his first professional contract in December 2016, aged 19.
 Earlier in the month, he had led Boca's reserve side to victory in the Superclásico, scoring twice in a 2–0 win over River Plate.
 He ended the season as the reserve league's top goalscorer, with 14 goals.

 Loans to Talleres Córdoba & Banfield

 In August 2017, Torres joined fellow Primera División side Talleres Córdoba, signing on a season-long loan with the club retaining the option of purchase.
 He made a goalscoring debut for the club on 26 August, coming off the bench to score in a 5–2 league win over Lanús.
 His time at the club was marred by injury, however, and at the end of the season he left to join Banfield on a further loan.